ChrisHIV/teaching/other_topics/politics_and_the_english_language_highlights.md

-Orwell's 13-page essay Politics and the English Language is great and relevant for modern scientific writing.
+I recommend reading Orwell's 13-page essay Politics and the English Language before writing to make a point: it's a good argument for clarity and simplicity, drawing attention to silly things people to do make their writing sound impressive which are common in modern scientific writing in my experience.

-Highlights (his italics):
+It's online [here](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/); below are a few of my favourite bits.
+Italics are Orwell's.

 "an effect can become a cause, reinforcing the original cause and producing the same effect in an intensified form, and so on indefinitely.
 A man may take to drink because he feels himself to be a failure, and then fail all the more completely because he drinks.